myTerminal/story-slicer/README.md

     # Install with `make`
     make install

+### Automatic installation

+Simply execute the below command in a terminal; the rest should be automatic.

+    /bin/bash -c "$(curl https://raw.githubusercontent.com/myTerminal/story-slicer/main/install)"

 ### Through a package manager

 *story-slicer* will soon be available to install from your operating system's package manager.